 - Iñakuyu - La Paz.
 Ruins of Inca temple on the small Koati island in Titicaca Lake.
 One of the main Inca temples of Moon, called also "Palace of Virgins".
 Remaining a complex with 35 rooms, made mostly of uncut stone blocks.

 - Pilcocaina palace (Pilco Kayma) - La Paz, Isla del Sol in Lake Titicaca.
-Ruins of an enormous Inca structure, unique in its character - possibly used as a residence of Inca rulers during their visit to the sacred ISla del Sol.
-Built circa 1500 AD.
+Ruins of an enormous Inca structure, unique in its character - possibly used as a residence of Inca rulers during their visit to the sacred Isla del Sol.
+Built around 1500 AD.

 Prehistoric cliff art